cse204testuser/CSE204Final/README.md

 ## Notes
 * Readme images must be specified using a url (not just the file location in the repo) to be displayed correctly.
 * Must have been recently authenticated to post.
 If a post is not showing up logout, login and try again.
+* Sometimes when a readme is just posted it will display the html as text, click refresh and it will display correctly